Automorphisms of real del Pezzo surfaces and the real plane Cremona group: Del Pezzo surfaces of degree 4

 \subsection{Groups acting minimally on real del Pezzo quartics}

 We now start to enumerate the groups acting minimally on real del Pezzo surfaces of degree 4.
-For each real form listed in Table \ref{table: dP4 real forms}, we first get some restrictions on the groups $A_o$ and $A'$, and then list possible minimal groups $G\subset\Aut(X)$.
-In all the cases we describe the structure of $G$, giving an explicit way of listing all its elements $(a,\tau)$ (or even list them ourselves, if it is not too long).
-It is straightforward to write down these automorphisms in coordinates using (\ref{eq: a in coordinates}).
+For each real form listed in Table \ref{table: dP4 real forms}, we first get some restrictions on the groups $A_o$ and $A'$, and then list possible strongly minimal groups $G\subset\Aut(X)$.
+We describe a way to get an explicit group structure of $G$ (e.g. to list all its elements $(a,\tau)$), and do this job ourselves for subgroups of $A_o$.
+To shorten the exposition, we do not treat systematically minimal groups of {\it mixed type}. i.e. those which are not contained in $A_o$ or $A'$, but demonstrate how one can get such description in Proposition \ref{prop: dP4 sphere case} (case $G\simeq\ZZ/4$).

+It is straightforward to write down all these automorphisms in coordinates using (\ref{eq: a in coordinates}).
 To write down the equation of $X$, one may use Proposition \ref{prop: dP4 equations} choosing coefficients in accordance with characteristic $\Xi(\QQ)$, see Table \ref{table: dP4 real forms}.

 The split case $X\cong\PP_\RR^2(5,0)$ immediately follows from the work of Dolgachev and Iskovskikh \cite{di}, as $\sigma^*=\id$ and the whole groups $(\ZZ/2)^4$ and $\Sym_5$ act by real transformations of $\PP_\RR^4$.